gajus/lightship/README.md

 ```

-To create a liveness and readiness checks, simply create an instance of Lightship and use `onShutdown` hook to shutdown your server, e.g.
+To create a liveness and readiness check, simply create an instance of Lightship and use `registerShutdownHandler` to register a server shutdown handler, e.g.

 ```js
 import express from 'express';